 Agree and practice a communications system regarding how to contact each other in an emergency.
 Do not count on the telephones working.

-You and your personal support network should always notify each other when you are going out of town and when you will return.
+You and your personal support network should always notify each other when you or they are going out of town and when you or they will return.

 The relationship should be mutual.
 Learn about each other’s needs and how to help each other in an emergency.
 You could be responsible for food supplies and preparation, organizing neighborhood watch meetings, interpreting, etc.